 The most popular social media platforms in China include Weibo, RED, Douyin (TikTok), and WeChat public accounts.
 Because of interpersonal trust between KOLs and their followers on specific social media platforms, this way of marketing can increase brand awareness and shorten the time before a consumer decides to purchase.
 Furthermore, it can reduce the marketing expenses of brands while simultaneous long-tail effects on the content KOL are provided.

 A report of “2019 China Digital Marketing Trends“, released by AdMaster, includes a total number of 240 samples (110 brand advertisers are included).
 The report mentions that, at the level of social media marketing, KOL marketing is gradually being regarded by brands as a top priority in social media communication, occupying 60% of the digital marketing industry.
-Live stream and short video contribute 55% of the digital marketing industry, then followed by official public account operation, with a proportion of 54%.
+Live streams and short videos contribute 55% of the digital marketing industry, then followed by official public account operations, with a proportion of 54%.

 To make sure the best practice of marketing, Chinese companies usually implement mixed digital marketing strategies but with different emphases.

 Most commonly used social media platforms in China

-- Wechat: WeChat is the most popular social media in China.
-WeChat has now reached 24 billion monthly active usersin the first quarter of 2021, making it the 5th most popular/used social media platform worldwide.
+- WeChat: WeChat is the most popular social media in China.
+WeChat has now reached 24 billion monthly active users in the first quarter of 2021, making it the 5th most popular/used social media platform worldwide.
 WeChat has a lot of features consisting of voice messaging, text messaging and video calls, such as group messaging and calls.
 Wechat can also be used for payments, short video creation and sharing, creating posts on their newsfeed, live streams, games, and official accounts (which can be registered by individuals and by organizations).
-It also provides services like payment for living expenses, and QR codes for public transportation and mobile top-ups etc.
+It also provides services like payment for living expenses, QR codes for public transportation and mobile top-ups, etc.